We've been working on ways to restart the hash in a safe form.

 - Groups should not pass each other.
 If you are getting close to the group ahead, perform a dynamic or static on-back.

 - As pubs are not appropriate venues at the moment, we should consider running from a car park (public or private, if appropriate) that will accommodate us and other users, both for parking and for afters.
 We should each bring our own refreshments and seating/tables/beds/whatever.
+Where a pub is listed as the location for a run you should assume that the landlord is not expecting us and you should not use their car park.

 - As we will not be running as a group, I think we should continue with the V-hash on Tuesday night, when you can provide feedback on the experiment, or experience.